vivrana/fb-fs-coding-challenge-ui/README.md

 # Full Stack Coding Challenge (Front-end)

 We have provided this project as a starting point for you to complete the front-end part of our full stack coding challenge.

-Please read below before implementing your front-end.
+Before starting, **please fork this repo** where you will implement all of your work.
+When complete, you will submit a link to your forked repo.

 ## Installing node / yarn